 Projects subject to the requirements of the General Construction Permit currently include those involving clearing, grading, or excavation resulting in soil disturbances of at least one acre.
 Permittee emergency work and routine maintenance projects do not require preparation of a SWPPP.
+That does not Permittees inspect more construction sites than are required to submit a SWPPP, and inspect them more frequently for stormwater compliance than the permit requires.

-That does not imply that stormwater controls are not implemented during these activities.
+imply that stormwater controls are not implemented during these activities.
 Routine maintenance and emergency projects are performed in accordance with the Permit's requirements for Public Agency Activities.